These vegan snickerdoodles are incredibly soft and melt in your mouth, and I promise you won't be able to tell they're vegan!

 - After adding in the dry ingredients, make sure to mix only until just combined.
 If you overmix at this point, the cookies will turn out tough and chewy.
 Mix just until the dry ingredients have completely been incorporated, then scrape the bowl well.

 - Chill the cookie dough before scooping.
-Through lots of trial and error, I have found that these cookies spread quite a bit in the oven if you don't chill the dough.
+Through lots of trial and error, I have found that these cookies spread quite a bit in the oven if you don't chill the dough before baking.
 You can even refrigerate the dough overnight if you want!

 - Remove the cookies from the oven while they're still a bit soft.
 These cookies will harden up once they are out of the oven, so make sure to remove them around the 10-12 minute mark.
 Once they have cooled slightly, I recommend transferring them to a wire rack to cool completely.